kmcd14/ProgrammingDA-project/README.md

 <br>

-You can forgo downloading Anconda and install each package indvidually in the python shell.
-A full list of requirements for each notebook can be found in the `requirements.txt` file in this repoistory.
+You can forgo downloading Anaconda and install each package individually in the python shell.
+A full list of requirements for each notebook can be found in the `requirements.txt` file in this repository.
 Full details and links to each package used can be found further down in this README.

 <br>

 Additionally, if you wish to view the notebook without having to install additional requirements, please click on the following badges to be redirected in your browser.

 <br> </br>